kaytlinwu/Wildfire_Analaysis_Data_Science_Midterm_Project/README.md

     * Duplicated values, null values, and outliers were removed.
 * Exploratory Data Analysis & Visualization
     * Correlations between fire indexes were explored.
-    * Analysis of variables against ISI and area burned were performed.
+    * Analysis of variables against Initial Spread Index (ISI) and area burned were performed.
 * Data Modelling
-    * DC and month number were used to predict ISI value.
+    * Drought Code (DC) and month number were used to predict Initial Spread Index (ISI) value.

 ## Results